 By this point, your stomach probably has something to stay about your next plan of action.
 I suggest heading to Schwartz and treating yourself to another Montréal delicacy – a smoked meat sandwich.
 Many Montréalers will sigh that I named Schwartz as tourists flock to it, but if this is your first time in the city, I think it’s a must-go.
 As the oldest deli in Canada, Schwartz has been serving its delicious smoked meat sandwiches since 1928.
 Running you about $12 for dine in or take out, Schwartz will always leave you with a full belly and one important question – when did the bread disappear?

 In order to keep a balanced lifestyle and not let all that meat get to your head, my next stop would be Place des Arts in Montréal’s Quartier des Spectacles.
 A beautiful little plaza, the city has public art installations, stages for events, or pretty much whatever they feel like, whenever they feel like it.
 This chameleon of a location is always worth a look in my opinion, even if you arrive in-between attractions.
 If you’re lucky however, you might see some comedy shows, or maybe even an ice slide or two!

 So this may seem like quite a few things to fit into a day, but I can assure you it is possible!
-The best way to ensure you make all these great stops is to grab a day pass ($10) for the STM which gives you access to Montréal’s fabulous transit system.
-Or if you’re around on a weekend, for only $13 you can abuse the system from 6pm Friday to 5am Monday.
+The best way to ensure you make all these great stops is to grab a day pass ($10) for the STM which gives you access to Montreal’s fabulous transit system.
+Or if you’re around on a weekend, for only $13 you can abuse the system from 6:00pm Friday to 5:00am Monday.
 Pretty sweet deal, eh?

 Now the big question… when’s the next bus to Montréal?